belousovalex/prometheus_redis_client/README.md

 ##### CommonGauge

-CommonGauge its simple metric that set value to same Redis key from any process.
+CommonGauge its simple metric that set, increment or decrement value to same Redis key from any process.

 Represent as Gauge metric in output for Prometheus.